-Spend two days on a guided sea kayaking tour along the Haro Strait, the body of water that separates San Juan Island from Vancouver Island.
-This area is considered one of the world’s best whale watching sites for our endangered Southern Resident orcas.
-Float below the basalt bluffs of San Juan Island and amongst brightly colored orange and purple sea stars while bald eagles nest overhead.
+Spend two days on a guided sea kayaking tour through San Juan Channel, the body of water that separates San Juan Island from Lopez Island.
+Float below the basalt bluffs of San Juan Island and amongst intertidal life while bald eagles nest overhead.
 Cruise the deeper waters in search of harbor seals and the smallest of whale family, the harbor porpoise.
-We’ll also paddle past the historic lime kiln ruins and lighthouse of Lime Kiln State Park, all with expansive views of the Olympic Mountains and Vancouver Island.
+We’ll also paddle near San Juan Island National Historic Park, all with expansive views of the Cascade Mountains.
+Find out more about our trip below and we hope to see you on your next San Juan Island Kayak Tour!

 Your Outdoor Odysseys guide(s) will meet you in Friday Harbor on San Juan Island.
-Our van will take the group, which generally averages from 6-8 participants (maximum of 12), to our launch site on the west side of San Juan Island.
+Our van will take the group, which generally averages from 6-8 participants (maximum of 12), to our launch site south of Friday Harbor.
 We'll have a thorough orientation, covering the fitting of the boat, paddling technique, safety and boat handling, before getting out on the water.

-Your guide will prepare lunch while you rest or explore the driftwood beach in view of the Olympic Mountains and Vancouver Island.
+Your guide will prepare lunch while you rest or explore the driftwood beach with views of the Cascade Mountains.
 Continue your search for wildlife in the afternoon as your paddle beneath the towering Douglas fir and red barked madrona trees that line our coasts.

 Awaken to the sounds of the sea and a hot cup of coffee from our on-island roaster.
-Indulge in a warm breakfast cooked by your guide in a dutch oven before starting your full day of paddling.
+Indulge in a warm breakfast cooked by your guide right in camp before starting your full day of paddling.

-We’ll head north to Henry Island and with views of the Canadian Gulf Islands, all while maximizing our time in prime whale territory and increasing our chances of seeing the J, K, and L pods of our endangered orca population.
-Enjoy a filling lunch before completing our paddle and landing back at San Juan County Park.
-We’ll load our gear and our paddlers and have you back to Friday Harbor between 4-5 PM to meet your Washington State ferry or continue your time on the islands.
+We’ll head back through San Juan Island taking a different route and stopping off for lunch on one of the many pebble beaches before completing our paddle and landing back at our take out.
+As a group, we’ll load our gear and our paddlers and have you back to Friday Harbor between 4-5 PM to meet your Washington State ferry or continue your time on the islands.

 The OO crew couldn't have been more professional and prepared from the moment they picked us up at Friday Harbor through the launch and landing.
 It was beyond expectations and worth every penny.Brian